Nguyễn Thiện Nhân: Early life and career

 Nguyễn Thiện Nhân was born on 12 June 1953 in Cà Mau, Vietnam.
-His family is originally from Chau Thanh, Tra Vinh province.
+His family is originally from Chau Thanh, Trà Vinh province.
 His father Nguyễn Thiện Thành was a professor and a doctor.
 His father was an intellectual who was active in the Vietnamese independence movement.
 Under the provisions of the Geneva Accords of 1954, his father brought his family to the North to live in the part of Vietnam under the Government of the Democratic Republic of Vietnam.

 Encouraged by his father, after high school, in June 1970, he enlisted in the Vietnam People's Army as a cadet in the field of engineering.
 In 1972, he was sent to study abroad at the Technical University of Magdeburg (German: Technische Hochschule Magdeburg) in East Germany.
 He was commissioned a Second Lieutenant in 1976.